 - Connect to and control your robot with the algorithms you develop.

-- Develop hardware-agnostic algorithms and connect to the Robot Operating System (ROS).
+- Develop hardware-agnostic algorithms and connect to the Robot Operating System - both ROS and ROS2.

 - Connect to a range of sensors and actuators so you can send control signals or analyze many types of data.